Table of Contents[Hide][Show]

 Is a Herbst/SUAD/Mandibular Advancement Device the same thing?

-To make sure you’re getting the right one, use the term “mandibular advancement device.”
-That is the generic term for what the device does.
-Mandibular refers to your mandible (jaw), so this is the term that I think keeps things the least ambiguous.
+To make sure you’re getting the right one, use the term “mandibular advancement device” (MAD).
+Mandibular refers to your mandible (jaw), so this is what I think keeps things the least ambiguous.

 Unfortunately, there are so many different names for this device, it can be quite confusing, even for healthcare professionals.

 Are oral appliances the same as dental devices?

 Yes, “oral appliances” are sometimes called “dental devices”.

 - Dental devices